-(a). explain the purpose of and the procedure for the conference, and
+(a) Explain the purpose of and the procedure for the conference, and

-(b). ask the charging party to confirm the allegations in the charge and ask the respondent to respond to the allegations if the respondent has not previously done so.
+(b) Ask the charging party to confirm the allegations in the charge and ask the respondent to respond to the allegations if the respondent has not previously done so.

-(7).
-The Director’s designee conducting the conference may:
+(7) The Director and Division Director’s designee conducting the conference may:

-(a). question the participants at the conference;
+(a) Question the participants at the conference;

-(b). request the participants to provide statements or documents;
+(b) Request the participants to provide statements or documents;

-(c). terminate discussion on a particular point or terminate the conference when the Director’s designee deems appropriate;
+(c) Terminate discussion on a particular point or terminate the conference when the Director’s designee deems appropriate;

-(d). meet with the charging party or respondent individually concerning possible settlement and communicate all demands and offers to the appropriate person; and
+(d) Meet with the charging party or respondent individually concerning possible settlement and communicate all demands and offers to the appropriate person; and

-(e). ask the charging party what remedy he or she will accept to settle the charge subject to SHRR 40-055 (2).
+(e) Ask the charging party what remedy he or she will accept to settle the charge subject to SHRR 40-055 (2).

+If the parties express interest in a settlement conference, the Director or Division Director may hold a settlement conference.

-If the charging party and respondent agree to an appropriate settlement, the Director will draft a predetermination settlement (PDS) agreement as provided in SHRR 40-315.
+If the charging party and respondent agree to an appropriate settlement, the Director or Division Director will draft a predetermination settlement (PDS) agreement as provided in SHRR 40-315.

 The Director’s designee may tape-record conferences with the permission of all participants.
 A participant may tape-record a conference only with the permission of all other participants at the conference.
 No tape-recording shall be made of any settlement discussions that may occur at a conference.

+SHRR 40-245.
+FAILURE TO RESPOND

+If a Respondent fails to respond to a charge alleging a violation of a Civil Rights Ordinance within 10 days for a Housing or Public Accommodation charge or 20 days for other charges, or fails to maintain and provide records that establish compliance with the relevant Ordinance(s), and the Respondent has been served pursuant to SHRR 40-045, the Director may enter a finding that there is reasonable cause to believe that the Respondent violated the law as alleged.

+If an employer fails to respond to a charge alleging a violation of a Labor Standards Ordinance within 10 days or fails to maintain and provide records that establish compliance with the relevant Ordinance(s), and the employer has been served pursuant to SHRR 40-045, the Division Director may enter a default order that the employer has violated the ordinance(s) as alleged.

+SHRR 40-250.
+CONFIDENTIALITY

+(1) Information that in the judgment of the Director or Division Director would tend to identify persons who have furnished information about violations of law to the Director, Division Director, or their designees, shall not be disclosed under these Rules except as provided below at paragraph (3).

+(2) The Director and Division Director shall maintain and protect from disclosure, to the fullest extent of the law, information that would tend to identify persons who furnished information about violations of law in matters before the Office of the Hearing Examiner; and, under all applicable Washington Public Records Act exemptions, see RCW 42.56.240, except as provided below at paragraph (3).

+(3) Information that would tend to identify persons who have furnished information about violations of law to the Director, Division Director, or their designees may only be disclosed under these Rules upon an agreement between the person to be identified and the Director or Division Director to disclose such information.

-SHRR 40- 245 – 40-300 [Reserved]
+SHRR 40- 255 – 40-300 [Reserved]

 Termination of Cases